 For accurate projected color, be sure your images use the sRGB color space (not Adobe 1998 or ProPhoto).
 Convert them to sRGB as necessary.

-For ideas on the kinds of images that do well in competition, look at the winners posted in our Winning Images galleries.
+For ideas about what kinds of images do well in competition, look at the winners displayed in the Winning Images galleries on Poly’s website.

-Since we use a variety of judges and judging is very subjective, you never know what will do well.
-After you’ve been to several competitions, you’ll have a good idea what the judges are looking for.
-So, enter what you like and have fun.
+Because Poly uses a variety of monthly competition judges, and judging is subjective, you’ll never know for sure what will do well.
+But after you’ve been to several competitions, you’ll begin to get a good idea of what judges are looking for.
+Feel free to enter subjects that interest you in their appropriate category, and most of all, have fun.